JaneliaSciComp/2020AprilGitCourse/lessons/lesson-2.md

     + git checkout apparently > git restore in very latest version
     + git status gives you hints
     + git reset later today
-- git comment -a and git add .: not a fan; explicit is better than implicit
+- git commit -a and git add .: not a fan; explicit is better than implicit

 Udemy 4: Working with Branches
 - branches are git's secret weapon